Liddell and Scott:

 The standard Greek dictionary LSJ is freely available in electronic form, having been released by the Perseus Project in 2007.
 It is available in various forms:

 This is a wonderful initiative of the University of Chicago.
 Logeion is the ultimate on-line dictionary site for Greek and Latin.
 It incorporates a number of Greek (and Latin) dictionaries: including LSJ, 'The middle Liddell', Autenrieth's Homeric Dictionary (1891) and W. Slater's Lexicon to Pindar (1969).
 Moreover Logeion offers frequency rankings and collocation (in literary texts only).
 And there is more … Read their 'about' file when you are in doubt.
-There is also an app (iOS7 only) , which is free, but does not offer all the options of the website.
+There is also an app for IOS and Android, which is free, but does not offer all the options of the website.

 The Perseus project has made available online versions of Liddell and Scott Greek-English Dictionary as well as of the Intermediate Liddell and Scott.